Suggested full Day Itinerary

 Burren Visitor Centre

-The Burren Visitor Centre in the historic village of Kilfenora is the licensed information point for the Burren and North Clare, where visitors can gain bespoke advice on what to see, where to go and how to get there, as well as picking up useful maps and discount vouchers.
-The Burren Visitor Centre also houses ‘The Burren Exhibition’, which provides a fascinating insight into the identity of The Burren, from its extraordinary landscapes, array of flora and wildlife, megalithic tombs and archaeological monuments older than Egypt’s pyramids, to the history, culture and traditional values of the people of the Burren, past and present.
+The Burren Visitor Centre in the historic village of Kilfenora is the main North Clare information point for tourists and walkers, as well as the official ‘front door’ to the Burren and Cliffs of Moher UNESCO Global Geopark.
+Visitors and walkers can gain bespoke advice on what to see and how to get there, picking up useful maps and discount vouchers.
+The Centre also houses ‘The Burren Exhibition’, providing a fascinating insight into the Burren’s extraordinary landscapes, array of flora and wildlife, ancient forts, megalithic tombs – some older than Egypt’s pyramids – and to the history and culture of the people of the Burren, past and present.
+It is also home to the “Kilfenora Céilí Band Exhibition”, where you can learn about the unique music tradition of North Clare that has developed since the 1800s.

 Vaughans Pub